JJ/perl6em/txt/3-programs.md

 # Interacting with the system

-Computier systems are full of interesting things, and nowadays there is also the Internet, which is full of stuff too.
+Computer systems are full of interesting things, and nowadays there is also the Internet, which is full of stuff too.
 Getting data back and forth is something you are going to need to do, like, all the time.
 This includes working with files, but not only that, dealing